da-luce/cornell-autobike/README.md

 ### Running in a Container

-To create a container and run code, you can use one of the following techniques:
+To create a [container](https://docs.docker.com/guides/docker-concepts/the-basics/what-is-a-container/) and run code, you can use one of the following techniques:

 - Interactive shell: `docker run -it --rm -v "$(pwd):/usr/app" --user root autobike`
 - One off command: `docker run -it --rm -v "$(pwd):/usr/app" --user root autobike <your command>`

 > [!NOTE]
+> When no tag is selected, Docker uses the `latest` tag by [defualt](https://docs.docker.com/reference/cli/docker/image/tag/).

+> [!NOTE]
-> The volume is mounted such that changes to your local code are immediately reflected in the container.
+> The [volume](https://docs.docker.com/engine/storage/volumes/) is mounted such that changes to your local code are immediately reflected in the container.

 > [!WARNING]
 > If the volume is not specified in the command line arguments, the container will run